Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 Let's say that we use sda1, sdb1 and sdc1 for each to be **physical volume** and we group all together for  **volume groups** and from that group we setup many partitions as **logical volumes**, this implementation have advance abilities like to have the ability to resize the **logical volumes** and add more memory space for that, or to shrink it down, we can also have multiple partition for separate the data between them.

-This is not like RIAD, becouse lvm have not backup data, we can use RAIN under LVM, and on top of it to run LVM.
-The LVM also have the way ro run snapshot.
+This is not like RIAD, because lvm have not backup data, we can use RAID under LVM, and on top of it to run LVM.
+The LVM also have the way to run snapshot.

 For installing LVM we need to run the following on Ubuntu system:
 ```